Most photographers struggle with pricing their services. That can be even more difficult for real estate photography pricing.

 With real estate, turnaround time is often very fast.
-Real estate agents are anxious to get the home on the market as quickly as possible.
+Real estate agents are anxious to get the home on the market as soon as possible.
 This tends to mean 24-48 hour turnaround.

 Be sure to take these into consideration when thinking about your rates.
 Think about offering them as add-ons agents can choose for individual listings.

 Besides talking to agents, don’t be afraid to reach out to other real estate photographers in your area!

-Quality vs Quantity
+How Quality vs Quantity Will Affect Your Price

-There are two basic routes that you can take when it comes to real estate photography – quality or quantity.
+There are two basic routes that you can take when it comes to real estate photography pricing – quality or quantity.

 If you choose high-end listings, this is where you’ll get more caught up in the editing.
 You’ll also take your time a bit more during the shoot.
 Photos tend to show off unique design elements or sweeping views.
 With this option, though, comes a higher rate.

 Many of the listings will feel the same, so the process can feel a bit repetitive.
 The advantage of this route is that there’s a larger market looking for these services.
 There are simply more listings in the median range.

 With lower price tags, this is also a great range to fall into while you learn the ropes.
-You can refine your workflow until you’re seasoned enough to offer high-end property shoots.
+You can refine your workflow until you’re ready for high-end property shoots.
 The price tag for each shoot will be smaller.
-Your investment of time and energy should be as well.

-Reverse Engineer Your Real Estate Photography Rates
+How to Reverse Engineer Your Real Estate Photography Pricing

 For example, think about how many hours you spend on a typical real estate photography job.
-This includes everything from client communications to travel time to the actual shoot and the editing time.
+From client communications to travel time to the actual shoot and the editing time.

 Multiply that hourly rate needed by the number of hours that you take for a shoot.
 And voila!
-This should be the rate you charge.
+This should be the real estate photography rates you charge.

-This can be a tough one to carry out.
-We often spend different amount of time on each shoot.
-However, it works to at least give you clarity on what you’ve been getting hourly.
+It works to at least give you clarity on what you’ve been getting hourly.
 And you’ll figure out whether you need to go up or stay at current rates.

 Keep in mind that in the early stages your shoots will take longer and the times will vary more.
 As you develop your workflow more, the time spent on each job will stabilise.

 This is a great exercise to try early on to see how different rates break down.
 You can also try it when you’re a more seasoned photographer to audit your rates (which is a good idea every year or so).

 At the end of the day, there will still be some trial and error.
 Once you’ve done your research and decided on an offering, put it out into the world and take note of reactions.

-It’s always a good idea to go through the above steps about once a year to audit your rates and see if there’s anything you need to change.
+It’s always a good idea to go through the above steps about once a year to audit your rates.
+You’ll then know if there’s anything you need to change.

 When faced with whether or not to make a change to an offering, I consider two things:

-- Does the suggestion come from a client or potential client that I want to work with?
+Does the suggestion come from a client or potential client that I want to work with?

-- Has this suggestion come from multiple people?
+Has this suggestion come from several people?